Letter from the President

 - Marine Corps: Marine Corps, Marine Corps Reserve

 - Air Force: Air Force, Air Force Reserve, Air Force National Guard

 - Coast Guard: Coast Guard, Coast Guard Reserve

 - The request should be submitted in writing on letterhead clearly identifying the unit of service requesting the student recruitment information.

-- The request should specify whether the information needed is for the current or previous semester.
+- The request should specify for which semester/term the information is requested.